thomaspinckney3/cs4501/Project2.md

 	mkdir Compose
 	cd Compose

-Then go ahead and create a new file, docker-compose.yml, with your favorite text editor.
+Then go ahead and create a new file, docker-compose.yml, in the project root directory.
 Docker Compose uses these files, called YAML files, to automatically set up or start a group of containers.
 This is handy, much easier than managing each container individually.
 You can specify a lot of different options here, but for now we're merely going to create our entity layer and then link it to our mysql database.
 You need to make sure the mysql container we created from last time is started.

 You can tell compose to create a new container by giving it a name and an image to use.

 	models:
-	    image: tp33/django:1.3
+	    image: tp33/django
 	    external_links:
 	      -  mysql:db
 	    volumes:
-	      - <your_file_path>:/app
+	      - <project_root_dir>:/app
 	    ports:
 	      - "8001:8000"
-	    command: bash -c "mod_wsgi-express start-server --reload-on-changes stuff-models/wsgi.py"
+	    command: bash -c "mod_wsgi-express start-server --reload-on-changes <your_project_name>/wsgi.py"

 Notice the difference between external_links and links.
 We use links to link to a container created by the docker-compose.yml.
 On the other hand, external_links is used to link to a container outside Compose.
 In this case, since we are linking to a container outside Compose, we use external_links.